KristianColville1/raza-noodles/README.md

 <summary>Thank you page</summary>
 <br>

-After the user submits their message to Raza Noodles on the contact page a new internal page opens presenting the illusion that the user is still on the same page.
+After the user submits a message through the dummy form to Raza Noodles on the contact page a new internal page opens presenting the illusion that the user is still on the same page.
 It gives the user a response telling them to check their emails and also to say thank you.
 It has a second option to return to the home page right below the thank you message.

+The message on the thank you page is misleading, according to my sources, because it does not send a message to the user's email address.
+I'd want to stress out that this isn't a genuine restaurant, and the feature isn't entirely functional without the assistance of a robot or a server.
+If I had more time to finish it, I might have tried to figure out how to make this feature function.
+This project's scope does not include it.

+It is, at the very least, a pleasant feature that is just cosmetic but gives the site a more legitimate appearance.

 ![Thank you page](/assets/images/features/thank-you-page.png)